reallyrehan/skintro/README.md

 - [x] YouTube - Ads

 Support for other services is coming soon.

+It works by waiting for the "Skip Intro" button to appear and clicks it, so it'll only work for services/shows that support displaying that button.

 ## ToDo
 - [x] Add Switches for each services